Isotropic Cellular Automata: the DDLab iso-rule paradigm: input-frequency histogram (IFH)

 Figures~\ref{histograms for Life, Eppstein, SapinR} and \ref{histograms for Variant, Precursor, Sayab} show histograms for the the binary $v2k9$ glider-gun iso-rules in figure~\ref{significant binary iso-rules} on a 3$\times$3 Moore neighborhood with 102 iso-groups.
 The Sayab histogram is shown both according to actual frequency, and according to log$_2$ frequency which will be employed in further examples.

-DDLab applies the input-frequency histogram for a number of supplementary functions.
-Filtering permits cross referencing a particular iso-group index with its occurrence in the space-time pattern, as well as revealing structures within a repetitive background.
-The consequences of mutations can be monitored by flipping (and restoring) the output of random or selected iso-groups to another value.
+DDLab applies the IFH for a number of supplementary functions.
+Filtering permits cross referencing a particular iso-group index with its occurrence in space-time pattern, as well as revealing structures within a repetitive background.
+The consequences of mutations can be monitored by flipping (and restoring) the output of random or selected iso-groups to a different value.
 The Shannon entropy of the histogram and its variability are applied to automatically categorise rule-space between order, complexity and chaos.
-These function are discussed below.
+These functions are discussed below.